ebpetroff/FRB_VOEvent/README.md

 ## What is a VOEvent?

 A VOEvent is a communication standard developed by the Virtual Observatory to send information on short timescales about new astronomical events.
 A VOEvent is an xml schema that contains important/relevant information about a new event so that others around the world can follow up and take more data after the event has been reported.
-You can read more about the VOEvent concent [here](http://voevent.readthedocs.io/en/latest/#)
+You can read more about the VOEvent concept [here](http://voevent.readthedocs.io/en/latest/#)

 A VOEvent contains a few different _elements_ to break up the information into a few different categories:
 * Who is issuing the event?